BenjaminKyamanywa/playground/ground_012/Random Quote Generator/Building a random quote generator.md

 ___

-Here we set up our structure for the categories, product list and totals we'll be displaying.
+Here we set up our structure for the markup.

 ```HTML